adamluckydo/ontology/Buddhism.md

 The foundation for The Middle Way is the concept of Emptiness.
 Specifically, the emptiness of all phenomena.

 In this case, Emptiness does _not_ mean "nothingness"; it's not claiming that nothing exists.
-Instead, it claims that things don't exist in the way we naturally believe they do.
+Instead, it's claiming that things don't exist in the way we naturally believe they do.
 And despite the name, it's also not endorsing nihilism.
-The Buddha actually _specifically_ condemns the stances of both nihilism and eternalism.
+The Buddha actually _specifically_ condemned the stances of both nihilism and eternalism.

-So what actually _is_ Emptiness, then?
-And how is it related to The Middle Way?
+##### So what actually _is_ Emptiness, then?

 When something is "empty", it is empty of "inherent existence": It doesn't actually exist in any real, independent way.
 It's helpful to think of "empty" as an adjective.
 But in this case, an adjective that applies to literally everything that exists: Physical objects, thoughts, and even consciousness itself.

 For instance, imagine a can of soda.
 "Soda" is really just a label that we give to mixtures of carbonated water, sugar, and flavorings.
 So "soda" itself is empty.
 And that carbonated water is just a label for a mixture of water and oxygen molecules, so it's empty too!
 And molecules are just labels for groupings of atoms, and so on and so forth.

 So, according to Emptiness: "Things" are really just labels that point to groups of smaller things happening together (all of which are empty too).
-This differs from our natural method of interpreting phenomena, which is:
+This differs from our natural method of interpreting phenomena, in which we perceive phenomena, instantly unconsciously label it, and conceive of that label as an inherently existing "thing".

-1. Perception: Colors in visual field that take the shape of a can of fizzy drink, sweet smell, etc.
-2. Instant, pre-conscious label: "Soda"
-3. Conception: Inherently existing "soda" object matching our pre-conscious label
+##### How does this all relate to The Middle Way?

-So to refresh: The Middle Way says that neither existence nor noexistence is the "real" way things are.
-The concept of Emptiness shows that things don't actually have an inherent, independent existence.
+The Middle Way states that reality neither exists nor doesn't exist, and Emptiness shows that things don't inherently exist.
 So Emptiness itself implies the Middle Way.

 #### "It" "Is" "Soup"